 It is with a very heavy, but grateful heart that I write this post.
 My dear friend and pastoral mentor, Jackson Boyett and his wife, Barbara were suddenly killed in a car crash 6 weeks ago just outside of Austin, Texas.
-You can read the details about this event in this article.

 Jackson was the pastor of Dayspring Fellowship in Austin, Texas for the last 33 years and had one of the most faithful local church ministries I have ever known.
 The impact this man had on my life as a pastor is beyond words.
 If you have benefited in any way from this blog, you have Jackson Boyett to thank one day as so much of what I write about on this blog was either learned by or observed in the steadfast example of this special man of God.